kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

   * Buttons to add some of these flags are included.
   * The username will clear if:
     * `Remember username?` in unchecked. (due to how the client works, if this is unchecked, it would clear it anyways making this slightly redundant)
-    * `Show sensitive information?` is unchecked. (due to personal security it will not be read automatically until it's checked)
+    * `Show sensitive information?` is unchecked. due to personal security it will not be read automatically until it's checked or if you enable `DEVELOPER_ALWAYS_SHOW_SENSITIVE_INFO`.
+See below for more information.
     * The username field is blank on-writing.
 * Favourite world editing
-  * Buttons are included to make it `2,147,000,000` for fun. (redundant)
   * Allows editing up-to 2,147,483,647 for visual purposes.
     * Note any world that is NOT valid will act as-if it's not on your language, or is offline.
     * In addition the the above, while in-game any invalid world will NOT show but will act as-is the slots are taken.